hvasconcelos/hvasconcelos.github.io/_posts/2013-09-29-Moving-To-Ireland.md

 ## Overall Experience

-The overall experience in Ireland has been very delightful and the most part of the people are kindly and helpful but i am still adapting to Irish culture and weather.
+The overall experience in Ireland has been very positive and the most part of the people are kindly and helpful but i am still adapting to Irish culture and weather.

 The city is environment is vibrant so you can find a lot of historical and funny places to visit on the weekends.

-If you planning to move to Ireland first try get a job, save some money for the relocation expenses and compare the cost of living and taxes with your city in order to properly negotiate your salary.
+If you planning to move to Ireland first try get a job before you come in, save some money for the relocation expenses and compare the cost of living and taxes with your city in order to properly negotiate your salary.

 ### Helpful Links